 A bit about me:

-I’ve spent almost twenty years working in the pharmaceutical industry, and for the last ten of those I have been writing alongside that – so I know how to juggle day jobs with creativity and I will help you find ways to do this too!
+I’ve spent over twenty years working in the pharmaceutical industry, and for the last ten of those I have been writing alongside that – so I know how to juggle day jobs with creativity and I will help you find ways to do this too!

 I’ve written hundreds of short stories and flash fictions (several of which were shortlisted or won awards and many of which have been included in anthologies and in print magazines), and my biggest problem is having far too many ideas.
 So far I have written three crime novels set in the fictional Scottish town of Banktoun (Black & White), a Christmas serial killer thriller (Hodder), a ghost story set in the Fens, and a psychological thriller set on the Trans-Siberian Express (Orenda Books).